Tree & Shrub Disease

 Once again, a variety of diagnoses was returned.

-In summary, the experts couldn't find a common cause to this disease.
+In summary, the experts couldn't find a common cause for this disease.

 Pathogen: An infectious biological agent that causes disease or illness to its host.